OliveriGiuliano/Exploring-time-series-with-crypto/README.md

-# Project 1 Exploring Crypto
+# Exploring Crypto
+Tiny project to get practice with timeseries in pandas